Greg Stanton: Political positions

 In an interview a few weeks after the November 2011 mayoral election, Stanton stated his support for repealing the city food tax.
 He also supported public pension reforms, including more employee contributions to their retirement funds and longer work experience before retirement benefits.
 In March 2013, Stanton decided against repealing the food tax due to projections that ending the tax would cause layoffs of nearly 99 police officers and 300 other city employees.

 As a Representative, Stanton supported the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity.

 On October 1, 2020, Stanton co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the Nagorno-Karabakh conflict, and called for an immediate ceasefire.

-As of November 2022, Stanton had voted in line with Joe Biden's stated position 100% of the time.

 Stanton opposed the 2022 overturning of Roe v.
 Wade, calling it "a dark, dark day for our country" and saying the Supreme Court had an "extreme, ideological agenda".

+On July 11, 2024, Stanton called for Joe Biden to withdraw from the 2024 United States presidential election.

 Electoral history

 Personal life

 Stanton is married to Nicole Stanton, an attorney for a cannabis company.
 They married in 2005 and have two children.
-They separated in 2016 but were back together as of 2019.
+They separated in 2016 but were back together by 2019.